fmrtl73/pxdocs/content/install-with-other/docker/how-to/volume-plugin.md

 ### Mount

 Mount operation mounts the Portworx volume in the propagated mount location.
 If the device is un-attached, `Mount` will implicitly perform an attach as well.
 Mounts are reference counted and are idempotent.
-The same volume can be mounted at muliple locations on the same node.
+The same volume can be mounted at multiple locations on the same node.
 The same device can be mounted at the same location multiple times.

 #### Attach